ORNL/AdditiveFOAM/scripts/visualization/README.md

 ## Required cases

-Prepare six case directories from the current AdditiveFOAM tutorials:
+Prepare six case directories and one completed calibration campaign from the current AdditiveFOAM tutorials:

 1. Run `AMB2018-02-B` without changing its supplied refinement model.
 2. Copy `AMB2018-02-B`, set `refinementModel/refinementModel` in `constant/heatSourceDict` to `timeStep`, confirm that `refineInterval` is `1` in `constant/dynamicMeshDict`, and run the case.